 Hands-On Kids’ Activities

-Each festival features a Kids’ Area filled with hands-on art projects, face painting, and creative crafts.
-Activities vary each season, but families can expect age-appropriate options that spark imagination and creativity.
-Sometimes storytelling by Kim & Jimbo Cary, a music making station, bounce house and more!
+Each festival features a Kids’ Area with activities that vary each season, such as art projects, face painting, and creative crafts.
+You’ll find storytelling by Kim & Jimbo Cary, a music-making station, a bounce house, and more!

-The festival includes a full lineup of live music performances, offering a festive backdrop for shopping or enjoying a picnic lunch.
-Many families enjoy relaxing on the grass while listening to local musicians and regional bands.There is often music from the Western Albemarle High School Band or the Jazz Band that are especially fun to hear.
+The festival also includes a full lineup of live music performances.
+Many families enjoy relaxing on the grass while listening to local musicians and regional bands, including the Western Albemarle High School Band and Jazz Band!

 Delicious Local Eats

-The star of the event is, of course, the high-quality, handcrafted art.
-Visitors can explore fine art and functional creations in a wide range of media—glass, pottery, textiles, wood, leather, photography, jewelry, and more.
+The star of the festival is, of course, the high-quality, handcrafted art.
+Visitors can explore fine art and functional creations in a wide range of media: glass, pottery, textiles, wood, leather, photography, jewelry, and more.

 It’s a wonderful opportunity to introduce children to the world of fine arts in a welcoming, open-air setting.
 Many artists are happy to share their process and answer questions, which can be especially engaging for curious young minds.